TheMicroservicesAgency/msa-website/source/microservices/msa-rss-watcher.html.md

 If the feed creation is sucessful you will get back the created feed definition, containing a unique ID.
 The ID is the 6 first chars of the SHA256 signature of the feed URL.

-In this example the NYTimes RSS feed willl be polled every minute, and new items will trigger a POST request to http://requestb.in/1mshtpk1 - a JSON doc containing the item link, title, summary and published time.
+In this example the NYTimes RSS feed willl be polled every 30 seconds, and new items will trigger a POST request to http://requestb.in/1mshtpk1 - a JSON doc containing the item link, title, summary and published time.
 Example:

     {
        "data":{